 Abstract

 Globally, many wetlands and lakes are at risk for further loss, which may have unintended consequences for downstream river discharge, including exacerbating flood and drought impacts.
-Sentinel-1 and Sentinel-2-based surface water extent was converted to time series of surface water storage.
-We developed four Long Short-Term Memory (LSTM) models, that differed in their inclusion of storage data and catchment characteristics, to simulate daily river discharge (2016-2023) for select watersheds across the conterminous United States.
-Adding surface water to a meteorology only model or in addition to catchment characteristics improved upon model Nash-Sutcliffe Efficiency (NSE) in 80.6% of the watersheds.
-Decreases in low flow (Q70) daily residuals averaged 47.6% when adding storage to meteorological data.
-Improvements were most consistent in ecoregions with a high density of lakes and wetlands, in particular watersheds with more non-floodplain waterbodies.
-These findings can support wetland restoration efforts and improve predictions of extreme hydrologic events.
+We converted multi-sensor surface water extent to a time series of surface water storage.
+We trained four Long Short-Term Memory (LSTM) models, that differed in their inclusion of storage data and catchment characteristics, to simulate daily river discharge (2016-2023) for select watersheds across the conterminous United States.
+Adding surface water to a meteorology or meteorology and catchment characteristics model improved upon model Nash-Sutcliffe Efficiency (NSE) in 80.6% of the watersheds.
+Residuals during low flow (Q70) events decreased by 47.6% when adding storage to meteorological data.
+Improvements were most consistent in ecoregions with a high density of non-floodplain lakes and wetlands.
+This effort represents the first exploration to ingest and train a multi-watershed LSTM on landscape scale remotely sensed time series of surface water storage.

 Keywords